 What about pregnancy-based harassment?

-Any offensive and unwelcome jokes, physical contact (touching a pregnant person’s belly without permission) or threats, including insults, intimidation, ridicule, etc. that interfere with work performance and that are based on pregnancy, childbirth or a related medical condition are likely illegal Portland workplace harassment.
+Any offensive and unwelcome jokes, physical contact (touching a pregnant person’s belly without permission) or threats, including insults, intimidation, ridicule, etc. that interfere with work performance and that are based on pregnancy, childbirth or a related medical condition are likely illegal Lake Oswego workplace harassment.
 Even if it comes from “a good place” or with no malice, it does not matter.

 What about light-duty policies that only apply to workplace injuries and disabilities?